Posted on January 3, 2012

 Arizona only prohibits possession of a firearm by a person convicted of a domestic violence offense while the person is serving a term of probation for that conviction.1 A “domestic violence offense” is defined to include certain violent crimes against many current and former household and family members.
-In 2009, Alaska adopted ”Kaity’s Law,” which extended this definition to include situations where the victim and the defendant are, or were previously, in a significant romantic or sexual relationship, as determined by a set of factors.2
+In 2009, Arizona adopted ”Kaity’s Law,” which extended this definition to include situations where the victim and the defendant are, or were previously, in a significant romantic or sexual relationship, as determined by a set of factors.2

 Federal law also prohibits the purchase and possession of firearms and ammunition by certain domestic misdemeanants.